AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Conclusion and Future Work

 We introduce {\ours}, an adaptive, knowledge‐driven LLM‐agent framework tailored for automated data science.
-By integrating an expert knowledge base, a tree-based reasoning agent, and a self-adaptive coding strategy, {\ours} surpasses the previous state-of-the-art (AIDE) on MLE-Bench and two recent AI competitions.
+By integrating three key innovations, including an expert knowledge base curated for data science, an agentic knowledgeable tree‐search algorithm, and a self‐adaptive coding strategy, {\ours} delivers superior performance versus state-of-the-art baselines on two automated data science benchmarks.
+Our experiments validate the effectiveness of {\ours}'s design and quantify its efficiency improvements, highlighting {\ours} as an efficient and robust step toward fully automated data science.